 Act reference: FA(Admin)Act section 29 Variation of instalment entitlement determination where failure to provide information, section 154 General power to obtain information, section 158 Written notice of requirement

-Where the FAO specifies that the request for information is voluntary, the recipient's FTB entitlement cannot be cancelled if the recipient does not provide the information.
+Where Centrelink specifies that the request for information is voluntary, the individual's FTB entitlement cannot be cancelled if the individual does not provide the information.